CIS Return Errors: The Most Common Mistakes and How to Avoid Them featured image

 8. Getting the Scope Wrong

 Not all construction work falls within CIS, and not all non-construction work falls outside it.
 Grey areas cause problems.
 Building repairs are in scope.
 Heating system repairs are often out of scope.
 Mixed contracts combining CIS and non-CIS work must have all payments brought within the scheme.
 Getting the scope determination wrong means either over-reporting or under-reporting, both of which attract HMRC attention.
+The definition of "construction operations" under CIS overlaps heavily with CDM regulations, so understanding one helps you get the other right.

 CIS Deduction Rates: Getting the Maths Right